Teaching Islamophobia: Telangana textbook shows image of 'terrorist' holding Quran

-Hyderabad: The Telangana State Board of Education has come under severe criticism for portraying the image of a terrorist holding a gun in one hand and the Quran in the other in the Social Studies textbook for Class 8 students.
+Hyderabad: A social studies study material meant for class 8 students in Telangana has come under severe criticism for portraying the image of a terrorist holding a gun in one hand and the Quran in the other.

 The image is a part of a series of other images present in a chapter titled ‘National Movement – the last phase 1919-1947’.
 While the remaining images portray Indian freedom fighters like Gandhi and Nehru as resisting the British empire’s rule, this image stands out.